johnberg1/onestage_julia/README.md

 - `src` includes the layers and networks
 - `utils` includes some utility functions
 - `main.ipynb` includes the main training pipeline.
-Currently, I am able to initialize the networks, read the data, pass it through the network and output losses.
+Currently, I am able to initialize the networks, read the data, pass it through the network and output losses, and update the paremeters.
+However, the loss functions get stuck in some value, and the output of the Generator is not meaningful.

 ### TODO Items
-- Batch Normalization layer gives a weird CUDA error, fix that.
+- Batch Normalization layer gives a weird CUDA error, fix that. ✔
-- Complete the training loop by implementing the optimizers
+- Complete the training loop by implementing the optimizers ✔
+- Fix the bug in the training, so that the model is outputting meanningful results.
 - Complete the dataloader for CelebA too.
 - Implement the onestage version.